Ohio Historic Preservation Tax Credit Program

 Applications are being accepted for the Ohio Historic Preservation Tax Credit Pipeline Initiative.
 The application form can be downloaded under 'Pipeline Initiative' in the left-hand menu above.

 The primary goal of the Pipeline Initiative is to develop a pipeline of properties that are eligible for redevelopment assistance through the Ohio Historic Preservation Tax Credit program.
 The initiative provides funding and technical assistance to assist in nominating buildings, districts, and areas to the National Register of Historic Places.
 Funding will be prioritized for projects that create the greatest potential for commercial and multi-family housing redevelopment.
 Four project types, as defined in the application document, will be eligible for grant funding.

 Applications are accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
 Please see the application document for additional funding determination guidance.
-Prior to submitting an application, all applicants are required to discuss their project with both the Ohio Development Services Agency's Office of Energy and Redevelopment and the State Historic Preservation Office.
-Please contact the Office of Energy and Redevelopment at firstname.lastname@example.org or (614) 995-2292 and the State Historic Preservation Office at email@example.com or (614) 298-2000 for more information or to discuss a potential project.
+Prior to submitting an application, all applicants are required to discuss their project with both the Ohio Development Services Agency's Office of Strategic Business Investments and the State Historic Preservation Office.
+Please contact the Office of Strategic Business Investments at firstname.lastname@example.org or (614) 466-4551 and the State Historic Preservation Office at email@example.com or (614) 298-2000 for more information or to discuss a potential project.